 Regardless of shoe type, several studies of the shock absorption properties of running shoes have shown that new shoes lose up to half their cushioning after 250 to 500 running miles .
 Therefore, most sports medicine practitioners counsel runners to change their running shoes every 350 to 500 miles.

-Orthotics may reduce the risk of some injuries.
-A randomized controlled trial of 400 military officer trainees found a significant reduction in lower extremity overuse injuries in the trainees given customized orthotics , while systematic reviews performed prior to this study concluded that orthotics "probably" reduce the risk of stress fracture [42,43].
-Other reports have found that orthotics reduce the pain associated with patellofemoral pain and cavus foot, both common issues in runners [44-46].
+Orthotics reduce the risk of some injuries.
+A randomized controlled trial of 400 military officer trainees found a significant reduction in lower extremity overuse injuries in the trainees given customized orthotics , and other studies performed primarily in military recruits have found they reduce the risk of lower extremity stress fractures.
+Other reports have found that orthotics reduce the pain associated with patellofemoral pain and cavus foot, both common issues in runners [42-44].
+The role of orthotics in reducing the risk of stress fractures is reviewed separately.
+(See "Overview of stress fractures", section on 'Prevention'.)

-Barefoot running and minimalist shoes — Although running barefoot or with "minimalist" shoes (eg, Vibram FiveFingers) is gaining popularity, few controlled studies of these approaches to running have been performed, and it remains unclear whether such shoes have negative or positive effects upon performance or injury rates .
-The potential benefits of barefoot running may be due to the changes in gait that are required when using this approach.
+Barefoot running, minimalist shoes, and shoe drop — Although running barefoot or with "minimalist" shoes (eg, Vibram FiveFingers) is gaining popularity, few controlled studies of these approaches to running have been performed, and it remains unclear whether such shoes have negative or positive effects upon performance or injury rates .
+The potential benefits of barefoot running or the use of minimalist shoes may be due to the changes in gait that are required when using such an approach.
 These include a shorter stride length and a midfoot or forefoot strike, which is thought to reduce impact compared with the rearfoot strike used by many runners wearing traditional running shoes.

 Gait, strength, and biomechanics — Many laboratory and observational studies have tried to determine the role of running biomechanics, vertical load, and plantar pressures in the development of running injuries.
 However, it is difficult to draw firm conclusions because many such studies involve small numbers and multiple factors are likely to contribute to the risk of injury.
 The following studies are illustrative: